rpm-software-management/dnf/doc/api_base.rst

     Close all external handles the object holds.
 This is called automatically via context manager mechanism if the instance is handled using the ``with`` statement.

+  .. method:: init_plugins([disabled_glob=None, cli=None])

+     Initialize plugins.
+If you want to disable some plugins pass the list of their name patterns to `disabled_glob`.
+When run from interactive script then also pass your :class:`dnf.cli.Cli` instance.

+  .. method:: configure_plugins()

+     Configure plugins by runing their configure() method.

   .. method:: fill_sack([load_system_repo=True, load_available_repos=True])

     Setup the package sack.
 If `load_system_repo` is ``True``, load information about packages in the local RPMDB into the sack.
 Else no package is considered installed during dependency solving.
 If `load_available_repos` is ``True``, load information about packages from the available repositories into the sack.